return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_gem_c.rst

 Description
 -----------

 Create a handle for this object.
 This adds a handle reference to the object, which includes a regular reference count.
 Callers will likely want to dereference the object afterwards.

+Since this publishes \ ``obj``\  to userspace it must be fully set up by this point, drivers must call this last in their buffer object creation callbacks.

 .. _`drm_gem_free_mmap_offset`: